ryedin/site/legal/terms.md

 title: Convox Console Terms of Use
 ---

-Last updated March 14, 2017.
+Last updated May 31, 2016.
 You can review changes to these terms at <https://github.com/convox/console-terms/commits/master/terms.md>.

 These Convox Console terms of use govern access and use of <https://console.convox.com> (_Convox Console_).
 Convox, Inc. operates Convox Console.
 You may access and use Convox Console only under these terms.